 Auckland property sellers are making the most of demand for houses in the city, with the average asking price hitting a new record.

-The latest NZ Property Report from realestate.co.nz shows the average asking price for the region's homes of $611,864 - up 9 per cent from this time last year.
+The latest NZ Property Report from realestate.co.nz shows the average asking price for the region's homes of $611,864 - up nine per cent from this time last year.

-Vendor confidence and lack of supply has also driven the national average asking price to a new high of $445,529, the report said.
+This vendor confidence and lack of supply also drove the national average asking price to a new high of $445,529, the report said.

-Canterbury sellers contributed to this, with an average house asking price of $414,070, surging 13 per cent beyond the asking price for the same month a year ago.
+Canterbury sellers also contributed to this, with an average house asking price of $414,070, surging 13 per cent beyond the asking price for the same month a year ago.

 "As the two largest property markets in New Zealand, it is notable to see the price cross this psychological threshold in Auckland and Canterbury.
 Clearly this reflects high seller confidence that exists in these markets," said McKenzie.

-He said the 14 per cent rise in newly-listed housing stock nationally also reinforced that it remains a seller's market.
+He said the 14 per cent rise in newly-listed housing stock nationally also reinforced the idea that, for now, it is a sellers' market.

 Home buyers looking for a reprieve will have to head out of the main centres.
 Southland, for example, had the lowest average asking price of $248,977.